 10. Harmony, 1956.

+Remedios won the 3000 pesos first prize for her paintings, Harmony and Be Brief.
 Throughout her life, Remedios Varo has turned to music as a symbol of wholeness.
-Using surrealist self-portraits, Harmony, she created a world of careful study that is quiet, dark, and fertile.
+Using surrealist self-portraits, Harmony, created a world of careful study that is quiet, dark, and fertile.
 There is an androgynous figure whose features mirror Varo herself, sitting in a medieval-looking study filled with alchemical tools.
-As objects from a treasure chest placed as notes onto a three-dimensional musical staff, a composer creates order from chaos from geometric solids, jewels, plants, crystals, and handwritten formulas.
+As objects from a treasure chest are placed as notes onto a three-dimensional musical staff, a composer creates order from chaos from geometric solids, jewels, plants, crystals, and handwritten formulas.
 Having skewered everything on a staff of metal threads, Varo can be said to be seeking the invisible thread that connects everything.
 The composer seeks to unite the abstract and the concrete with the intangibility of sound, just as Pythagoras sought harmony between music, nature, and mathematics.
-A harmonious piece of music should emerge when he has put each of the diverse objects in its proper place, and he blows through the staff's clef.
-Vibrations of musical harmony are created by the breath of the musician, through the magical process of 'inspiration.'
+A harmonious piece of music should emerge when he has put each of the diverse objects in its proper place, and he blows through the staff’s clef.
+Vibrations of musical harmony are created by the breath of the musician, through the magical process of ‘inspiration.’

 Which of Remedios Varo Paintings inspired you or took you to remember some incident of your past or present?
 Let me know in the comments below, and I will come up with another artist profile to fascinate you!